zjiefu/Notes/Research General/Biomechanics-inspired Controller/Dataset processing.md

 - Level5: each side is a 150 x n x 10 array, dim1- gait percentage, dim2 - number of tasks, dim3 - number of subject.

 ### Current stage
 Finished parsing the data for all tasks except STS.
 Need to do sanity check.
-Also need to normalize the GRF data of LG, RA, RD
+- Also need to normalize the GRF data of LG, RA, RD
+- The LG, RA, RD joint angle data seems a little off.
+Maybe should also use the phase shift one